Credit repair is not a piece of cake-but there are things you can do to bounce back from your past credit mistakes.

 Here are some key tips to repairing your credit score.

 Understand how credit score works

+The first tip to repairing your credit is understanding what your credit score actually is.
 When financial institutions evaluate your creditworthiness they usually pull a credit score to decide whether or not they have to extend you credit.
 Although the actual credit score differs depending on the credit bureau there are key credit-influencing factors commonly used in calculating your credit score.

 - Your open credit card utilisation rate or the percentage of your available credit compared with how much you have used up in a given period.

 Let’s say, you have 5 open credit cards, each with $500 credit balance and $1000 credit limits.
 The credit bureau will take your total credit card balances and divide it by the total credit card limits, resulting to a utilization rate of 50% for that period.

 - Your percentage of timely payments-how often do you make on time payments?
 Remember that missing one or two payments could have a significant effect on your score.

 - Age of credit: What is the average age of your credit cards and debts?
 A lengthy credit history provides lenders with more information to assess your creditworthiness and gives them a glimpse of your ability to manage your credit successfully over the years.
 So, if you’re thinking about closing your oldest credit card account—think again.
 Doing so may shorten the average length of your open credit lines and lower your score.